ryanfisher/ryanfisher.io/resume.md

 - Was solely responsible for transforming PSDs from designers into CSS.
 - Used Bootstrap css and custom media queries to ensure that nulu.com functioned well and looked aesthetically pleasing on mobile devices.
 - Practice TDD using Guard and Rspec.
-- Had a lot of fun learning from a very talented software team with amazing backgrounds.

-######Select Accomplishments
-- Soaked in the compliments from other EvoNexus startup incubator companies admiring our mobile web application.

 ###Web Developer (February, 2011 - June, 2012)
 ####Aviatech, San Diego, CA